 The Society's subsidiaries are set out in Section A1.9.
 The Group is managed as far as possible as an integrated whole.
-The Boards of the Society subsidiary companies are chaired by a senior executive, with other senior executive colleagues appointed to the particular Board relevant to their role.
+The Boards of the Society subsidiary companies are chaired by a senior executive or non-executive director from the Society's Board (see below), with other senior executive colleagues appointed to the particular Board relevant to their role.